Parameters in /vsmagent/

 /vsmagent/display_max

-The maximum display number to be used for ThinLinc sessions on each specific VSM agent host.
+The maximum display number to be used for ThinLinc sessions on each specific agent host.
 Default value is 2000.

 /vsmagent/display_min

 The lowest display numbers to use for clients.
 The default is 10, and unless there are other processes needing display numbers, the recommendation is not to change this number.
-See TCP Ports Used by ThinLinc for an in-depth explanation of port allocation.
+See TCP ports used by ThinLinc for an in-depth explanation of port allocation.

 /vsmagent/listen_port